The Chemical Quadrant focuses on the four components of chemistry: what we eat, what we drink, our genetics, and tuning in to our wellbeing.

 Just like the tree, we need water and we need to make sure we are getting enough water.
 You know that if you require your body to be outside in the heat of summer, then, just like the tree, your body will require more water.

-My guideline for water is to drink half of your body weight in ounces of water each day.
-So if you weight 150 lbs, you need to drink 75 ounces of water each day.
+The guideline for water is to drink half of your body weight in ounces of water each day.
+So if you weigh 150 lbs, you need to drink 75 ounces of water each day.